9vult/nino/docs/docs.md

 Swap someone else in for an additionalstaff task.

+#### additionalstaff setweight

+Set the weight of an Additional Staff position.
+The weight determines the order staff appear in progress and blame embeds.
+By default, Additional Staff have a weight of `1000000`.
+This does mean that [setting a Key Staff weight](#keystaff-setweight) to greater than `1000000` will place it after (default weight) Additional Staff positions for all episodes.

 ### blame

 Check on the status of a project.
 May include observed projects if the `blame` flag was set during observer creation.
 Defaults to the current "working episode", but any episode can be requested using the `episode` option.